 The City of Newport Beach has been dredging the Seminuk Slough, which is adjacent and connected to the Marsh, and Orange County Public Works has been dredging in the Santa Ana River across the levee from the Marsh.
 The City and County have tested dredge sediments, implemented approved plans for disposal, complied with environmental laws and regulations, and obtained required permits.
 Air quality and noise impacts may be greater with additional equipment from the Corps' proposed project.
 Impacts to wildlife, particularly roosting and foraging birds, may also be greater with implementation of sediment removal in multiple, adjacent locations.
 However, the wetland complexes along Pacific Coast Highway would provide refuge for roosting birds, and dredging operations have been known to attract wildlife as prey items are released into the water column.
-Impacts of the Corps' proposed project would be temporary, occurring over two weeks, and all projects would be completed by April 15, 2017.
+Impacts of the Corps' proposed project would be temporary, occurring over two weeks.
+The City and County projects may also continue after September 15, 2017, to achieve full completion; however, the remaining project tasks would also be short term.